whatwg/cookiestore/README.md

 * [Run the tests in your own browser](https://w3c-test.org/cookie-store/).

-## Code

-This API does not introduce new capabilities to the Web platform.
-In Document contexts, it can be mostly polyfilled.

-This repository includes a [proof-of-concept polyfill](cookies.js) with [tests](https://wicg.github.io/cookie-store/cookies_test).
-The polyfill can be used on insecure origins, but [some of the tests fail](http://wicg.github.io/cookie-store/cookies_test.html) due to their coverage of
-`Secure` cookies.

 ## Resources

 This API is inspired by and loosely based on the following discussions.